numpy/numpydoc/doc/validation.rst

 In addition to the above, :ref:`inline ignore comments <inline_ignore_comments>` can be used to ignore findings on a case by case basis.

-If any issues are found when commiting, a report is printed out, and the commit is halted:
+If any issues are found when committing, a report is printed out, and the commit is halted:

 .. code-block:: output